Shadow-Fade/zero-trust-cloud-design/project-files/README.md

-This folder contains the final project PPT
+This folder contains the final project Link